Merchant Cash Advance Defense Attorney in Florida

 Stacked MCA Agreements

-Multiple MCA funders are competing to collect from the same revenue stream, creating conflicting liens and compounding daily ACH withdrawals that leave nothing for operations.
+Multiple MCA funders are competing to collect from the same revenue stream, creating conflicting liens and compounding daily ACH withdrawals, leaving nothing for operations.

 Broker Misrepresentation